jacoby22/HowToCar/README.md

 When you start a new feature...

 -Start from an up-to-date master branch
---git checkout master
+ -git checkout master
---git pull origin master
+ -git pull origin master
---Create a new feature branch with git checkout -b <branchname>
+ -Create a new feature branch with git checkout -b <branchname>
--Do work on your feature branch and add, commit, and push --git add <file>
+-Do work on your feature branch and add, commit, and push -git add <file>
---git commit -m <useful message>
+ -git commit -m <useful message>
---git push origin <feature_branch_name>
+ -git push origin <feature_branch_name>
 -On GitHub...
---Create a Pull Request (PR) for that branch on GitHub --Have someone else review the code in the PR and merge it
+ -Create a Pull Request (PR) for that branch on GitHub -Have someone else review the code in the PR and merge it

 Time for a Merge Party!